What They Do: Drafters use software to convert the designs of engineers and architects into technical drawings.

 How to Become One: Drafters typically complete education after high school, often through a program at a community college or technical school.
 Some programs lead to an associate of applied science in drafting or a related degree.
 Others result in a certificate or diploma.

-Job Outlook: Employment of drafters is projected to decline 4 percent over the next ten years.
-Employment growth will vary by specialty.
+Job Outlook: Employment of drafters is projected to decline 2 percent over the next ten years.

 Related Careers: Compare the job duties, education, job growth, and pay of drafters with similar occupations.